evalieungh/FATES_INCLINE/README.md

 'change_param_file' will be a script to change parameter files before simulations.

+'DataPrep.R' is an R script for transforming raw data from the INCLINE project into a table of mean, min, and max values, per measured trait, per species.

+'output_plots' is a Python script for reading, looking at and plotting data from model runs.

+'settings_INCLINE' will be the settings file used by the NorESM_LandSites_Platform to set up simulations.

 'traits_params_notes' is a notepad to compare model parameters to measured traits.

-'settings_INCLINE' will be the settings file used by the NorESM_LandSites_Platform to set up simulations.